ukyacm/duck-bear/README.md

 duck-bear
 =========

-Its a secret to everyone.
+Its a secret to no one.

 Todo
 =========
-- Scoring
+- Scoring ..
+CHECK
-- Strike system
+- Strike system ..
+CHECK
-- Documentation
+- Documentation ..
+ALMOST THERE
-- Testing
+- Testing ..
+ALMOST THERE
-- Additional API
+- Additional API ..
+CHECK (JAVA)
-- Tournament
+- Tournament ..
+DELAYED
-- Web view player
+- Web view player ..
+CHECK (I THINK)

 Engine
 =========